 How Can a Sexual Assault Attorney Assist a Victim?

 A sexual assault lawyer can compassionately speak with a victim to understand the assault and the circumstances under which it occurred.
 All consultations with a legal representative are kept 100% confidential and private.

-Since sexual assault is such a traumatic and personal experience, it’s crucial to work with an attorney you feel comfortable with.
+Since sexual assault is such a traumatic and personal experience, working with an attorney you feel comfortable with is crucial.
 Melissa Hague specializes in helping victims overcome the ordeal they have gone through by helping them pursue their attacker legally.